AKSW/text2sparql.aksw.org/docs/participation/challenge.md

 Participants are tasked with developing models that can process natural language questions of varying complexity.
 These questions include counts, comparisons, and temporal aggregations, necessitating sophisticated parsing and query generation mechanisms.
 Furthermore, the challenge places significant importance on multilingualism, requiring systems to demonstrate their ability to operate across languages like English and Spanish.
 This push towards multilingual capabilities ensures broader accessibility and usability of NSpM systems in real-world scenarios.

+### 🏆 Prize Announcement
+We are thrilled to announce that this edition’s overall winner will walk away with a grand prize of 500 EUR!"

 ## Knowledge Graphs for Evaluation

 The evaluation process for the TEXT2SPARQL'26 challenge involves two distinct Knowledge Graphs (KGs), each selected to assess specific dimensions of model performance and adaptability.